Skip to content

 gplates

-GplatesVelocityFunction(function_space, *args, gplates_connector=None, top_boundary_marker='top', **kwargs)
+GplatesVelocityFunction(function_space, *args, gplates_connector=None, top_boundary_marker='top', quad_degree=None, solver_parameters=None, **kwargs)

-Bases: GPlatesFunctionalityMixin, Function
+Bases: GPlatesFunctionalityMixin, SolverConfigurationMixin, Function

 GplatesVelocityFunction is designed to associate a Firedrake function with a GPlates connector, allowing the integration of plate tectonics reconstructions.
 This is particularly useful when setting "top" boundary condition for the Stokes systems when performing data assimilation (sequential or adjoint).
+Note that we subtract the radial component of the velocity field to ensure that the velocity field is tangential to the surface in a FEM sense.

 Attributes: